inver/hugo-nederburg-theme/README.md

 ## Things to do and not (yet) implemented
+ - Add a missed favicon.
  - Add the possibility for a description for each category.
  - ~~Add pagination to the front page.~~
  - Add dropdown menu option to the left sub menu.
  - Add previous next pagination in blog post.
  - Add a search function.
- - Do a SEO check of site structure and code
+ - Do a SEO check of site structure and code.
  - Page speed check
  - ~~Add a default favicon~~
  - Check that Disqus don’t break anything.
+ - Add cover image from cover.png or cover.jpg.

 ## Contributing